 The asparagus fern isn’t exactly a common houseplant, but it’s attractive with feathery, light foliage and can be successfully grown indoors.
 In warmer regions, the fern can be easily adapted to outdoor culture, where it sometimes grows like a creeper and can even become invasive.
-Indoors, the key to an attractive asparagus fern is to keep the plant bushy and dense so its lace-like foliage forms an attractive mound.
+Indoors, the key to a robust asparagus fern is to keep the plant bushy and dense so its lace-like foliage forms an attractive mound.

-The most popular asparagus fern is the A. densiflorus ‘Sprengeri’, or Sprengeri’s asparagus fern.
-There are, however, a few other varieties sometimes seen in cultivation, including A. asparagoides, which has ovoid pseudo-leaves, and Asparagus setaceus, which has very fine needles.
+The most popular asparagus fern is the Asparagus aethiopicus.
+There are also a few other varieties sometimes seen in cultivation, including Asparagus asparagoides, which has ovoid pseudo-leaves, and Asparagus setaceus, which has very fine needles.

-If you have a shady porch outside or a greenhouse, they love to be moved outside over the summer and will likely respond with abundant growth.
+If you have a shady porch outside or a greenhouse, these plants enjoying being outdoors over the summer and will likely respond with abundant growth.